| The Hountalas family has been part of the Ocean Beach community

 into Upstairs at the Cliff House.
 It soon became a popular breakfast

+and lunch spot renowned for its huge selection of omelets.
 In 1974 Dan and Mary purchased a liquor license and opened the

 Ben Butler Bar on the main floor.
 The following year, armed with a